mmazzei/Pomodorin/README.md

 ## How to stop a pomodori or break?
 The small "-" button at the bottom of the screen is what you want.

+# FAQ

+## What is the meaning of the version name?

+"A mi me anda" is a common software developer excuse.
+The meaning in english is: "It works for me".

+If you are a programmer and need some ideas for your excuses, there are a nice site can be helpful for you: [programmingexcuses.com](http://programmingexcuses.com).

+If you are not a programmer, do as if you never read this part.
+We do not invent excuses, that phrases are true comments from the soul!

+## Why this page, the code and the UI are so bad written?

+English is not my main language (good excuse!).
+Hope to have a collaborator to improve this in order to remove this question from here.

+## How do you do to have a FAQ if there are no users yet?

+Ok, I invented the questions to fill some space here.

+Was about that or sit and write the next awesome Pomodorin feature.

+## Why the Pomodorin application is so bad?

+Is not the final version yet, is in alpha status.
+It lacks features and have plenty of bugs.

 # Feedback